 - Enroll for a minimum of six credit hours per semester in the program

-- Preference given to low or middle income students or other students whose needs are not recognized in scholarship or grant programs for indigent students
+- Preference is given to low or middle income students or other students whose needs are not recognized in scholarship or grant programs for indigent students.

 - The scholarship is non-renewable.
 Students should apply for this scholarship each year.